 (d) Describe what monitoring data and reports will be submitted to the Authority, including details of: frequency, format, medium, and data integrity standards;

-(e) Provide a description of the Environmental Management System.]
+(e) Provide a description of the Environmental Management System.

-[3.
-A draft Environmental Monitoring and Management Plan or proposal by a Contractor to amend an existing plan shall be subject to Stakeholder consultation in accordance with Regulation 93bis.
-Coastal states shall be engaged in accordance with Regulation 93ter].

-4. The Contractor shall assess and maintain the currency and adequacy of its Environmental Management and Monitoring Plan including its continual improvement during the term of its Exploitation Contract, including as a result of management review and audit under Regulation 50 bis, and performance assessment[s] under Regulation 52, [and any modification to the Plan of Work under Regulation 57].
+4. The Contractor shall continually assess and maintain the currency and adequacy of its Environmental Management and Monitoring Plan including its continual improvement during the term of its Exploitation Contract, including as a result of management review and audit under Regulation 50 bis, and performance assessment[s] under Regulation 52, [and any modification to the Plan of Work under Regulation 57].
 In conducting such an assessment, the Contractor shall assess the efficacy, timeliness, relevance and accuracy of flow of information and data derived from implementation of the Environmental Management and Monitoring Plan, and the efficacy of management measures taken.

 Please indicate the rationale for the proposal.
 [150-word limit]